jtkovacs/jtkovacs.github.io/REFS/databases.md

 ## History of databases

-The first computerized information systems imitated hierarchical paper filing systems.
+The first computerized information systems (IBM, c.
+1950) imitated hierarchical paper filing systems.
+The more semantically powerful graph/network data model followed shortly thereafter (1960s, also IBM).
+Both were superseded by Edgar Codd's relational data model, proven in the 1970s and implemented in the 1980s.

+avoids data redundancy → conserves storage and safeguards data quality.
+Better than NoSQL for maintaining data integrity because it implements transaction management with ACID properties.

 File and data formats were specific to an application or language; applications were specific to a department.
 This arrangement led to

 - **redundancy:** the same data collected and stored by multiple departments;
 - **inconsistency:** redundant data that *should be* the same not updated consistently;
 - **inaccessibility:** software developers were needed to write queries and integrate data across applications; no ad hoc queries or data processing.

 A database addresses the aforementioned problems because it is **centralized** (reducing redundancy, improving consistency, enabling data integration) and **abstracted** (available as a black box to interface with many different applications; offering an accessible language for ad hoc queries).

+- Object databases c.
+1990s; introduce things like encapsulation and polymorphism, but never became popular or standardized.
+    - Object data model: there are classes and instances of classes.
+Objects have attributes (properties, characteristics, adjectives/nouns) and methods (actions, functions, behaviors, verbs).
+- NoSQL databases: broad umbrella term for technologies that produce a SQL-like UI for non-relational data, often Big Data.
+Better than relational DBs at quick search.

 ### ANSI-SPARC architecture